ultraio/docs-blockchain/docs/tutorials/projects/vite-vue-ultra-wallet/wallet-setup.md

 - Project files on the left
 - Terminal for running commands on the bottom
     - If this isn't opened just click Terminal in the menu at the top.
 Sometimes it's under the `...` menu.
-- Editor where the larger `VSCode` logo is.
+- Editor where the larger `VS Code` logo is.

 ## Basic SSL Installation